cwant/hpc-chapel/_episodes/22-domains.md

 ~~~
 {:.output}

-Now we are going to learn two very important properties of Chapel domains.
-First, domains can be used to
+## Defining arrays with domains

-define arrays of variables of any type on top of them.
-For example, let us define an n^2 array of real
+Domains can be used to define arrays of variables
+**of any type** on top of them.

+For example, we can define an `n` x `n` array of real numbers on
-numbers on top of `mesh`:
+top of `mesh`:

 ~~~
 config const n = 8;

-const mesh: domain(2) = {1..n, 1..n};  // a 2D domain defined in shared memory on a single locale
+// a 2D domain defined in shared memory on a single locale const mesh: domain(2) = {1..n, 1..n};

-var T: [mesh] real; // a 2D array of reals defined in shared memory on a single locale (mapped onto this domain) forall t in T { // go in parallel through all n^2 elements of T writeln((t, t.locale.id));
+// a 2D array of reals defined in shared memory on a single locale
+// (mapped onto this domain)
+var T: [mesh] real;

+// Go in parallel through all n^2 elements of T forall t in T {
+  writeln((t, t.locale.id));
 }
 ~~~